aws/aws-fpga/SDAccel/docs/Debug_OpenCL_Kernel.md

 --dk chipscope:<compute_unit_name>:<interface_name>
 ```

-For example if a project has a compute unit named krnl_vadd_1, enabling chipscope debug can be accomplished by adding the following XOCC option to the CLFLAGS in the makefile:
+For example, to add ChipScope debugging to the helloworld_ocl OpenCL example , enabling chipscope debug can be accomplished by adding the following XOCC option to the CLFLAGS in the makefile:

 ```
 --dk chipscope:krnl_vadd_1